mohsenjalalian/awesome-shortcuts/vim/vim.md

 * use i for insert mode
-* use escape for normal mode
+* use ESC for normal mode